Pause before you buy your new website

 How will your website be completely integrated with your social media platforms?

 As a minimum, you need to share and follow up buttons on your website, and they should be included in the initial design of the site.
 Ideally, it would help if you had a content feed that can be shared on your platforms, or in other words, a facility to grow a blog.
+Some designers specialise in building custom coaching websites.
+Here are some custom coaching website examples.

 So here are my ten questions.
 What are your experiences?
 What other questions would you want to ask, or if you’ve already a website, what would you do differently?